Dear Little Sister Brenda,

 I savor the taste of a white wine paired with the 1/2 bar of dark chocolate and thought of you sitting here with me.
 Yes, together celebrating your birthday.
 I can only imagine – just imagine, what fun we would have.

-when I finish, I pour onto the stones linning hte shore of the lake.
+when I finish, I pour the rest onto the sontes lining the shore.
 It doesn’t seem quite right to drink your half of even this small, one-serving bottle I picked up at the drugstore.
-Sadly, I watch it drain out of the bottle and watch as it disappears through the stones into the ground, kind of like you – drifting away from us in only seven hours.
-I’m glad to know I do have you, Brenda, my only sister and sad not to have you here with me.
+Sadly, I watch it drain out of the bottle and disappear through the stones into the ground, kind of like you – drifting away from us in only seven hours.
+I’m glad to know I do have you, Brenda, my only sister, and at the same time sad you are not here with me.
 I think of you often and once a year I celebrate your birthday.
 Sometimes I release a balloon.
 Today I raise a “glass” and taste the bittersweet richness of dark chocolate.

 I think you would have enjoyed the chocolate and the wine.
 Most of all, I think you would have enjoyed being with me.